risc0/risc0-ethereum/contracts/README.md

 ## Getting Started

-If you are looking to get started using RISC Zero in the application on Ethereum, the best place to look is the [Foundry template][template].
+If you are looking to get started using RISC Zero in an application on Ethereum, the best place to look is the [Foundry template][template].

-## Key Contracts
+## Verifier Interface

-The two main contracts you need to start verifing receipts on Ethereum are:

-* [`IRiscZeroVerifier`]
+### [IRiscZeroVerifier]

 This is the interface you will use to interact with the RISC Zero verifier.
 Verfier contracts will implement this interface.
-  Behind this interface may be the [Groth16 verifier][`RiscZeroGroth16Verifier`], a mock implementation, and any other verifier we provide in the future.
+Behind this interface may be the [Groth16 verifier][RiscZeroGroth16Verifier], a mock implementation, and any other verifier we provide in the future.

-* [`RiscZeroGroth16Verifier`]
+## Verifier Implementations

+### [RiscZeroGroth16Verifier]

-  This is the verifier contract for [RISC Zero's Groth16 proof implementation][groth16-article].
+This is the verifier contract for [RISC Zero's Groth16 proof system][groth16-article].
 It is the first verifier implementation we have implemented for on-chain verification, and this is the contract you will use in your deployed application.

-* [`RiscZeroVerifierEmergencyStop`]
+### [RiscZeroMockVerifier]

+This is a verifier contract you can use in tests.
+It allows you to produce mock proofs that will pass verification, allowing you to test logic controlled by the zkVM without needing to produce proofs.

+## Version management

+The [RiscZeroVerifierEmergencyStop] and [RiscZeroVerifierRouter] contracts are used to implement a version management system, with appropriate safeguards in place.
+You can read more about the version management design in the [version management design](./version-management-design.md).

+### [RiscZeroVerifierEmergencyStop]

-    This contract acts as a proxy for an [`IRiscZeroVerifier`] contract, with the addition of an emergency stop function.
+This contract acts as a proxy for an [IRiscZeroVerifier] contract, with the addition of an emergency stop function.
 When the emergency stop is activated, this proxy will be permanently disabled, and revert on all verify calls.

-* [`RiscZeroVerifierRouter`]
+### [RiscZeroVerifierRouter]

-    Allows for multiple verifier implementations to live behind a single address implementing the [`IRiscZeroVerifier`] interface.
+Allows for multiple verifier implementations to live behind a single address implementing the [IRiscZeroVerifier] interface.
 Using the verifier selector included in the seal, it will route each `verify` call to the appropriate implementation.

-## Verifier Upgrades and Deprecation

-The [`RiscZeroVerifierEmergencyStop`] and [`RiscZeroVerifierRouter`] contracts are used to implement a version management system, with appropriate safeguards in place.
-You can read more about the version management design in the [version management design](./version-management-design.md).

 ## Using the Contracts with Foundry